Azure/azure-webpubsub/docs/references/protocol-cloudevents.md

 HTTP/1.1 200 OK
 Content-Type: application/octet-stream | text/plain | application/json
 Content-Length: nnnn
-ce-connectionState: key1=value-1
-ce-connectionState: key2=value-2
+ce-connectionState: eyJrZXkiOiJhIn0=

 UserResponsePayload
 ```
 * Status code
     * `204`: Success, with no content.
     * `200`: Success, data sending to the PubSub WebSocket client depends on the `Content-Type`;
-* Header `ce-connectionState`: If this header exists, the connection state for the specific key is updated with the response header.
+* Header `ce-connectionState`: If this header exists, the connection state of this connection will be updated to the value of the header.
 Please note that only *blocking* events can update the connection state.
+The below sample uses base64 encoded JSON string to store complex state for the connection.

 * When Header `Content-Type` is `application/octet-stream`, the service sends `UserResponsePayload` back to the client using `dataType` as `binary` with payload base64 encoded.
 A sample response:
     ```json